Royal Ordnance L30

-The Challenger Armament (CHARM) project was intended to provide a new main armament for the Challenger 2 tank and to be retro-fitted to the Challenger 1.
-It involved three components: the gun, developed by the Royal Ordnance Factory, Nottingham, the depleted uranium (DU) APFSDS round, and a propellant charge for it.

-After earlier projects were cancelled, the EXP 32M1 experimental gun was re-titled the XL30E4 and accepted for production as the L30 in 1989.
-The Challenger 2 tank was first produced in 1993.
+The L30A1 was conceived in the late 1980s as part of the Challenger Armament (CHARM) project for the Challenger 2 tank, then in development by Vickers.
+Its design developed on the pre-existing Royal Ordnance L11A5 that had armed the Challenger 1 and Chieftain.
+CHARM was intended to develop a new main armament for the Challenger 2 tank that could also be retro-fitted to the Challenger 1.
+The project had three components: the gun (prototype known as EXP32M1), developed by the Royal Ordnance Factory, Nottingham, a new depleted uranium (DU) APFSDS round, and a propellant charge for it.
+CHARM superseded other projects, the EXP 32M1 experimental gun was re-titled the XL30E4 and accepted for production as the L30 in 1989.

+In the event, the L30 was not used to upgun Challenger 1 tanks, which were withdrawn from British service and sold to Jordan.

+The first of 386 Challenger 2 tanks were delivered for British service in 1994, with the tank certified for operation in 1998.
+Deliveries were completed in 2002.

+Oman ordered 38 Challenger 2 tanks, in two batches in 1994 and 1997, and these were delivered armed with L30 guns.

+In January 2023, the UK government announced that it was donating L30-armed Challenger 2 tanks to Ukraine, with the first deliveries made at the end of March 2023.

 Design

 The barrel is 55 calibres long (L55), i.e., 55 times 120 millimetres, or 6.6 m.
 It is made of electro-slag refined steel.
-The bore and chamber are electro-plated with chromium to give a barrel life of 400 effective full charges.
+The bore and chamber are electro-plated with chromium to give a barrel life of 500 effective full charges.

-The breech mechanism is a split sliding-block breech.
+The gun has a split sliding-block breech mechanism.
 One vertically sliding block holds a Crossley-type elastomeric obturation ring (which is necessary because the propellant charges are combustible cases or bags) and is locked for firing by a second block.
 When the second block falls, the first is released to open the breech.